-Table 10: Attributes of the ActivityDescription class.
-Attributes in bold are mandatory and must not be null.
+$\it Table~10:$ Attributes of the $\it Activity Description$ class.
+Attributes in bold must not be null.

-be used internally by the project that defined ActivityDescription instances (e.g., mosaicing, denoising, photometric calibration, cross correlation).
+The activity type is a free text attribute, but if one of the terms in Table 11 applies, it should be used.
+The activity subtype is a free text attribute to be used internally by the project that defined ActivityDescription instances (e.g. mosaicing, denoising, photometric calibration, cross correlation).